DBS Verification during COVID-19

 * Due to Covid-19 restrictions, we recommend following Welsh Government contact guidelines, which can be found here.

 - Ok, so I have had my documents verified, what happens next?

 Once the Verifier has confirmed your documents/details, they will submit the electronic application to the Disclosure and Barring Service.
 Your certificate will then be posted to you and to you alone – nobody else at this stage will be aware of the contents.
-We recommend that you inform your Club Welfare Officer that your certificate has been returned so that they can update internal systems etc.
+We recommend that you inform your Club Safeguarding Officer that your certificate has been returned so that they can update internal systems etc.